markstig/Github_program/automateboringstuff/00_git_commands.md

+# Common git commands

-# git add .
+## git add . (here it means git add all)

 This will update all the new changes

-# git commit -m 'this is the comment on this change'
+## git commit -m 'this is the comment on this change'

-# git push
+## git push

 This will push all the local changes to online